-The hidden Backpacker Beachside Hostel is a great stop away from the backpacker trail.
+The hidden Beachside Backpackers Hostel is a great stop away from the backpacker trail.
 Here we enjoyed the quiet beach and had some quality rest.

 Charlie discovered this place accidentally while browsing Google Maps while we were still in Phong Nha exploring The Paradise Cave.
 We found sometimes it’s the best thing to do, just search Google Maps for places in the area you want to stay.

 What makes the hostel so great, apart from it being on the beach, is the staff.
 They were all amazing, friendly and accommodating.
 We also met lots of friendly travellers here, which always makes the stay memorable.

 The private room was quite spacious, fairly tidy, but the room itself didn’t really matter that much.
 Most of the time we were out, reading by the beach, swimming, tubing, playing pool or hanging around in the bar area.